Brantlab/Brantlab.github.io/content/post/VMUG/N8NPreso.md

 {{< figure src="/img/easy-button.jpeg" width=25% layout="responsive" >}}

 Seriously there is more to this but this stands up the service then you can go along to http://whateverDockerIPis.com:5678 and it will walk you through the setup.
 It is pretty simple to setup account and you will be good to go.

 ## Ok so what now?

 Once logged in we are going to create our first workflow.
 This is really simple as well.
 You should be noticing this should simplify life and not make it harder.

-{{< figure src="/img/N8N/createwf.gif" width=25% layout="responsive" >}}
+{{< figure src="/img/N8N/createwf.gif" width=50% layout="responsive" >}}

+Proceed with creating your first node by hitting the plus and select webhook call.

+{{< figure src="/img/N8N/newnode.gif" width=50% layout="responsive" >}}